CodingNinjasCodes/SmoothScrollJs/README.md

 ```

-If there is are links that should be ignored.
+If there are links that should be ignored.
 Pass an array to ignore those links.
 Example

 ```
 <script type="text/javascript">